 Back in the late 1800s through to, probably, the 1930s, Ajo Way went by a different name: Robles Road.
 Robles Road was a dirt path that went west from Tucson through Robles Pass near Cat Mountain, and led to the Robles Ranch at Robles Junction, also called Three Points.
 The road was named for Bernabe S. Robles.
 The name Robles Road does show up on the official Map of Pima County, 1893, opens a new window.

-Find the information you need by calling the library's Infoline at 520.791.4010 or by sending your question to Askalibrarian.
+Find the information you need by calling the library's Infoline at 520-791-4010 or by sending your question to Ask a Librarian.